 WE ARE NOT ABLE TO ACCEPT DELIVERIES OF ANY KIND (balloons, flowers, meals, etc.) FOR STUDENTS.
 Food will NOT be sent to classrooms nor given to students outside of their lunch time.
-In addition, students are not permitted to order and/or accept deliveries of any kind, including Uber Eats, during the school day.
+In addition, students are not permitted to order and/or accept deliveries of any kind, i.e..
+Uber Eats, GrubHub, DoorDash, during the school day.
 This is a matter of student/school safety.